AdobeDocs/experience-manager-65.en/help/journey-headless/developer/getting-started.md

 The administrator is responsible for the base setup and configuration of your system.
 For example, the administrator sets up your organization within the Adobe user management system, referred to Identity Management System (IMS).
 The administrator is the first user from the organization to receive an email invitation from Adobe once your organization has been created by Adobe within IMS.
 The administrator has the ability to login to IMS and add users of other personas.

-Once the users are configured by the administrator, they are be granted the permissions to access all the AEM resources to accomplish their work as contributors to delivering the experience application using AEM Headless.
+Once the users are configured by the administrator, they are granted the permissions to access all the AEM resources to accomplish their work as contributors to delivering the experience application using AEM Headless.

 The administrator should be the user who sets up AEM and prepares the runtime environment to enable [content authors](#content-author) to create and update content and [developers](#developer) to use APIs that fetch or modify content for their experience applications.